 If you believe your development contributions assessment has not been undertaken correctly or that the Council has required a development contribution wrongly there are formal reconsideration and objection processes you can enter into.

-The process to apply for a reconsideration of a development contribution assessment is set out in detail in the Council's Development Contributions Policy.
+The process to apply for a reconsideration of a development contribution assessment is set out in the Council's Development Contributions Policy.

 Section 199A of the Local Government Act 2002 provides that a request for reconsideration may only be made on the following grounds: